ChrisZie/HugoSymphony/content/service/webdesign/_index.md

 date: 2020-02-10T14:37:47+08:00
 draft: true
 slides :
-  - caption  : WEBDESIGN
+  - caption  : WEB DESIGN
     description: >
-      To have the greatest impact, you must engage a global audience.
-We are here to provide you with the tools and know-how to reach the world.
+      Without question, your website is your identity to the world.
+It is who you are, what you offer, and why the user should trust you.
+But to attract and keep users, you absolutely must provide excellent Design, Speed, Security, and Mobile Usability.

 quizbgimagefront: https://images.unsplash.com/photo-1580722434936-3d175913fbdc?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1951&q=80
 quizbgimageback: https://source.unsplash.com/350x225/?wood
 quizcards:
-  - titlefront: Did you know
+  - titlefront: DESIGN
     textfront: who that's incredible
     bgimagefront: https://cdn.pixabay.com/photo/2018/05/16/10/46/animal-3405434_1280.jpg
     titleback: that's the answer